Printmaking At Home – Projects Online

 Students who have been printmaking at home or adventurous beginners.
 Artists with gel plates who have limited experience printmaking will gain from this course.

 What does this course cover

 You will be asked to prepare a project using multiple layered printing.
 The layers will require different inks, such as multiple colours or extenders.
-This course follows the 'flipped' style of teaching, where the tutor assesses what you have produced already and advises you how to achieve the outcomes you are aiming for.
-You will need to plan your work in advance and be able to make your investigations with the techniques outside of the class time.
+This course follows the 'flipped' style of teaching, where after demonstration and discussion the class and the tutor review what you have produced already and advises you how to achieve the outcomes you are aiming for.
+You will need to plan your work in advance and be able to make some investigations with the techniques outside of the class time.